Estimating the Impact of Weather on Agriculture: Data

 \section{Data}

-We use existing, publicly available satellite-based weather data products (details in Table~\ref{tab:weather}) combined with publicly available unit-record survey data that have been generated as part of the World Bank LSMS-ISA initiative and that are made available through the World Bank Microdata Library and confidential, geo-referenced LSMS-ISA enumeration area, household, and plot locations.
-These geo-referenced locations are only available to certain individuals at the World Bank and to ensure privacy and objectivity, we undertook a blinding strategy in our analysis.
+We use existing, publicly available satellite-based weather data products combined with publicly available unit-record survey data that have been generated as part of the World Bank LSMS-ISA initiative and that are made available through the World Bank Microdata Library.
+In this section, we first briefly describe the weather data and household data.
+We then discuss the blinding of the research team and the data integration process.
+We conclude with a discussion of some descriptive statistics for the combined weather-household data sets.